Kate Terry: Stage career

 In 1866 she appeared in Dion Boucicault's Hunted Down alongside Henry Irving, who later formed a famous partnership with her sister Ellen.
 The same year, she joined the company at the Adelphi Theatre.
 There, in 1866, she appeared in A Sheep in Wolf's Clothing, followed in the same season by Ethel; or, Only a Life, an adaptation by Benjamin Webster, Jr., of Une Pauvre Fille.
 Of her performance in the latter piece, The Times wrote that "what would be utterly ineffective and wearisome in the keeping of an ordinary actress, she renders effective and interesting by the natural interpretation of the character."
 This was soon followed by A Sister's Penance by Tom Taylor and Augustus Dubourg.
-With J. L. Toole, for the Christmas season of 1866, she appeared in new burlesque, The Mountain Dhu by Andrew Halliday.
+With J. L. Toole, for the Christmas season of 1866, she appeared in a new burlesque, The Mountain Dhu by Andrew Halliday.
 Beginning in June 1867, she starred in Dora, by Charles Reade based on Lord Tennyson's poem.
 In July 1867, she played Beatrice in Much Ado about Nothing.The Times commented: "We can remember no such Beatrice, and we find it difficult to conceive a better."
 She then made her farewell to the West End as Juliet in Romeo and Juliet, in August, to great acclaim.

 John Gielgud calculated that his grandmother played about 100 roles in her short career.
 Her last stage appearance before her retirement was in October 1867 at the Prince's Theatre, Manchester, in Tom Taylor's Plot and Passion.
 The Manchester Guardian ended its report on the performance: "In our unwilling acceptance of her farewell, we must now rest satisfied with the memory of the peerless beauty of her merry-hearted acting... like the music of a bewitching melody piercing the stillness of the night, and ending just when the ear longed for the next note."